The following page provides an overview of the broad and interesting curriculum which is in operation at Ingoldsby Academy.

 This approach allows children from the earliest opportunity to gain number facts and concepts.
 By mastering these early on means that other concepts can be taught quicker in other year groups.

-At Ingoldsby Academy, we have introduced a ‘fluent in 5’ daily session, which is a fun way to embed these key concepts and develop fluency throughout the year groups.
+At Ingoldsby Academy, we have introduced a fluency daily session, which is intended to embed these key concepts and develop fluency throughout the year groups.
 This also allows the children to apply their knowledge in different contexts by using the overarching principle which Effective Maths follows of ‘know’, ‘know why’ and ‘apply.

 Subject Lead- Katie Howells